kingsmandralph/alx-low_level_programming/0x09-static_libraries/README.md

 #----------------------------#
-This repository contains all projects on C
+This repository contains static libraries
 #----------------------------#